Archive of Our Own

-Archive of Our Own (AO3) is a nonprofit, open source repository for fanfiction and other fanworks contributed by users.
-The site was created in 2008 by the Organization for Transformative Works and went into open beta in 2009 and continues to be in beta.
-As of 29 October 2025, Archive of Our Own hosts over 16,130,000 works in over 75,110 fandoms, including those related to real people.
+Archive of Our Own (AO3) is a nonprofit, open-source repository for fanfiction (fanfic) and other fanworks contributed by users.
+The site was created in 2008 by the Organization for Transformative Works.

+As of 18 September 2026, Archive of Our Own hosts over 18,470,000 works in over 82,900 fandoms, including those related to real people.
 The site has received generally positive reception for its curation, organization, and design, mostly done by readers and writers of fanfiction as well as those participating in fandom culture.

 History

 In 2007, a website called FanLib was created with the goal of monetizing fanfiction.
-Fanfiction was authored primarily by women, and FanLib, which was run entirely by men, drew criticism.
-Simultaneously, LiveJournal was pushing out policy and design changes that were disliked by the fanfiction oriented userbase of the site.
-This ultimately led to the creation of the nonprofit Organization for Transformative Works (OTW) which purported to record and archive fan cultures and works.
-OTW created Archive of Our Own in October 2008 and established it as an open beta on 14 November 2009, remaining in beta to this day.
-The site's name was derived from a blog post by writer Naomi Novik, who, responding to FanLib's lack of interest in fostering a "fannish" community, called for the creation of "An Archive of One's Own."
-The name is inspired by the essay A Room of One's Own by Virginia Woolf, in which Woolf said that a writer needed space, time, and resources in order to create.
-AO3 defines itself primarily as an archive and not an online community.
+Fanfiction was written mostly by women, and FanLib, which was run entirely by men, drew criticism.
+Simultaneously, LiveJournal was making policy and design changes that its fanfiction-oriented user base disliked.
+This led to the creation of the nonprofit Organization for Transformative Works (OTW), which purported to record and archive fan cultures and works.
+OTW created Archive of Our Own in 2008 and established it as an open beta on 14 November 2009, a development phase that ended in April 2026.

+The site's name derives from a blog post by writer Naomi Novik, who, responding to FanLib's lack of interest in fostering a "fannish" community, called for the creation of "An Archive of One's Own."
+The name is inspired by Virginia Woolf's essay A Room of One's Own, in which Woolf says that a writer needs space, time, and resources to create.
+AO3 defines itself primarily as an archive, not an online community.

-By 2013, the site's annual expenses were about $70,000.
-Fanfiction authors from the site held an auction via Tumblr that year to raise money for Archive of Our Own, bringing in $16,729 with commissions for original works from bidders.
+By 2013, the site's annual expenses were about $71,000.
+Fanfiction authors from the site held an auction using Tumblr that year to raise money for Archive of Our Own, bringing in $16,729 with commissions for original works.
 In 2018, the site's expenses were budgeted at approximately $260,000.
-In 2022, the actual yearly expenses of AO3 were $290,688.25, most of which was used for server hosting and maintenance, and revenue from fundraising efforts reached a reported $512,358.90.
-Fundraising for the platform is accomplished through multiple means.
-Primary fundraising efforts such as their April and October drives as well as other non-drive donations have raised $621,454.87 as of 30 September 2023.
-Some revenue is also collected in the form of royalties from books written by some of the initial OTW members.
+In 2022, AO3's expenses were $290,688, most of which was used for server hosting and maintenance, and revenue from fundraising efforts reached a reported $512,359.

+Funds for the platform are raised in various ways.
+Primary fundraising efforts such as the April and October drives as well as other non-drive donations raised $621,455 as of 30 September 2023.
+Some revenue is collected in the form of royalties from books by some of the initial OTW members.

 On 10 July 2023, the site was the target of a denial-of-service attack.
 Anonymous Sudan (likely Russian-backed according to cybersecurity company CyberCX) claimed responsibility in a Telegram post, saying it was motivated by the website's American registration as well as its sexual and LGBTQ content, and demanded $30,000 worth of Bitcoin within 24 hours to end the attack.
 The site came back online the next day with Cloudflare protection added.

+On 2 April 2026, following the April Fools prank of replacing the ‘beta’ next to the logo with ‘omega’, AO3 announced that it would be exiting open beta.